 Make Your Date Laugh

 If you're looking for something out of the ordinary to delight your date this year, consider buying tickets to the annual Valentine's Weekend Laugh-A-Thon at the Miller High Life Theatre.
-The 15th annual event, which takes place on Saturday, Feb.
-15, 2020, will feature headliners Deray Davis, Rickey Smiley, Melanie Comarcho, and other local acts highlight the 15th annual event on Saturday, February 15, 2020.
+Headliners Deray Davis, Rickey Smiley, Melanie Comarcho, and other local acts highlight the 15th annual event on Saturday, February 15, 2020.

 You can tour the cosmos with a special Valentine's Day star show at the Daniel M. Soref Planetarium at the Milwaukee Public Museum, part of its annual Romancing the Stars event.
 Each couple will receive a complimentary rose and box of chocolates as well as their choice of a guided tour of the museum, a show in the planetarium, or both.
-The 45-minute Love and Heartbreak Tour features stories about the animal kingdom while the planetarium show will feature an up-close look at the universe's most "romantic" constellations and astrological tales.
-The museum will offer the show and tours on Feb.
-13 and 14, 2020.
+The 45-minute Love and Heartbreak Tour features stories about the animal kingdom while the planetarium show takes an up-close look at the universe's most "romantic" constellations and astrological tales, all on February 13 and 14, 2020.